Cray-HPE/docs-csm/install/wipe_ncn_disks_for_reinstallation.md

    ncn# wipefs --all --force /dev/sd* /dev/disk/by-label/*
    ```

-   **Note**: On worker nodes, it is a known issue that the sgdisk command sometimes encounters a hard hang.
-If you see no output from the command for 90 seconds, close the terminal session to the worker node, open a new terminal session to it, and complete the disk wipe procedure by running the above wipefs command.
+   **NOTE:** On worker nodes, it is a known issue that the sgdisk command sometimes encounters a hard hang.
+If you see no output from the command for 90 seconds, close the terminal session to the worker node, open a new terminal session to it, and complete the disk wipe procedure by running the above `wipefs` command.

-   See [Basic Wipe](#basic-wipe) section for expected output from the wipefs command.
+   See [Basic Wipe](#basic-wipe) section for expected output from the `wipefs` command.